mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/upgrade/index.md

 Kommander is an addon running on a Konvoy cluster, it will be updated in the same way every [Konvoy addon is upgraded][addons-upgrade].

-When upgrading Kommander, it is recommended to use the equivalent [new version of konvoy CLI and update][konvoy-upgrade] your `cluster.yaml` file according to the instructions.
+When upgrading Kommander, it is recommended you use the equivalent [new version of konvoy CLI and update][konvoy-upgrade] for your `cluster.yaml` file according to the instructions.

 ## Kommander cluster creation before Konvoy v1.4.3